Wednesday, January 9, 2013

 Tom and his constant singing

 In order to define what type of spirit any-given spirit actually is, one must deal with the very core of who they are in what they do (how they function).[4]
 It is best to describe what they are as what they are most closely related to, or what they are most intimate with.
 For example, if Old Man Willow is a spirit, then it would be easy to point out that he is a spirit of the trees or woods for he functions primarily in his essence in this manner.
 Or if Goldberry is a nature spirit, she must be a spirit of the water, for she is called "the River Woman's Daughter", as it were because she functions in the manner of a river/water spirit.
 Finally, the Balrogs are spirits who are described in their essence as Spirits of fire, exactly how they appear and function.
 Tom on the other hand does not appear nor function as spirit of the earth nor of the forest, as argued earlier.
-He battles against the forest and takes the form of man.
-Rather we find he is intimately related to Music.
+He appears as a human-like figure not a tree nor a river.
+He battles against the forest and takes the form of a man.
+We are told he lays bare the hearts of trees and they were, "often dark and strange and filled with hatred of things that go about free upon the earth" (FoTR, In the House of Tom Bombadil, 180); Tom on the other hand is not evil nor full of hatred, he is described as a "merry fellow."
+Rather than Tom being intimate with the forest we find he is intimately related to music.
 At his very essence Tom must sing much like the Balrogs must be of shadow and flame.
 Tom is introduced by his singing, he cannot help but sing while doing the everyday tasks from running to making meals.
-Indeed, if you take away his incessant singing you would take away what makes Tom Bombadil: uniquely Tom Bombadil.
+Indeed, if you take away his incessant singing you would take away what makes Tom Bombadil uniquely Tom Bombadil.
 Tom cannot be rightly understood apart from his affinity to song.
 This is why much ink has been spilled on trying to make him a Valar or Maiar because these theorists rightly recognize Tom’s unique relationship with the Music of creation that the Valar and Maiar sang, but these theories fall short elsewhere.
 Also, these theories miss the simple reality that any spirit in Middle Earth is best described by what he or she is most intimate with and for Tom that is Music.

 This is displayed in shocking detail when Tom runs into the Hobbits who are in trouble on two occasions.
 Tom approaches Old Man Willow who is engulfing Merry and Pippin and he sings!
 Not only does he sing, he says, “I know the tune for him.
 Old grey Willow-man!
 I’ll freeze his marrow cold, if he don’t behave himself.
 I’ll sing his roots off.
-I’ll sing a wind up and blow leaf and branch away…”[5] Tom claims to know the tune to get Old Man Willow to behave, even to know the tune to blow away his leaves and branches.
+I’ll sing a wind up and blow leaf and branch away…[5] Tom claims to "know" the tune for Old Man Willow, a strange knowledge to possess.
+This tune will get Old Man Willow to behave,or Tom will sing the tune to blow away his leaves and branches.
 Tom then approaches the tree and begins to sing softly into it.
 The tree then allows Merry and Pippin to go free.
 Tom ends with a correction of the trees bad behavior: “What be you a-thinking of?
 You should not be waking.
 Eat Earth!
 Dig deep!
 Drink water!
 Go to sleep Bombadil is talking!”
 Tom commands the tree via song, by the tune he knew, and via the power of his voice.
 This is not the only incident in which Tom uses song and his voice to fight.

 In the incident on the Barrow Downs, it becomes clear that Tom’s power via song is not limited to the Forest or to nature for that matter.
 Tom is summoned by Frodo via the song incantation of water, wood, hill, reed, willow, fire, sun, and moon.[6]
 As he arrives, in song yet again, Tom draws attention to the special power of his songs: